- What is a rain garden?

 - What types of plants are used in rain garden plantings?

 - Why native plants?
 Do I have to use native plants?

 - Aren't native plants wild and messy looking?

-- Will rain gardens or shorelines attract or breed mosquitoes?
+- Will rain gardens attract or breed mosquitoes?

 - Are there plants that will attract birds, butterflies, and bees?

 - Can I just use flowers and not grasses?

 - What will my planting look like in the wintertime?